 Why did you become a chef?

-What is the most beautiful thing about your job?
+What is the best part of your job?

 How important is sustainability in upscale cuisine?